wp-plugins/postviaemail/readme.txt

 Tested up to: 3.0.1
 Stable tag: 1.0

-The easiest way to post to your WordPress blog using email.
+The easiest way to post to your WordPress blog by email.

 == Description ==